Inventing the Future

 The National Centre is creating a platform for developing a unified visual language for the country — one that preserves the cultural diversity of the regions and conveys values and meaning through contemporary design solutions.

-A "Toy for the City" master class for children and their parents will be held on July 4, at 14:00 at the National Centre RUSSIA.
-This master class is a part of the educational program of "The Birth of Scale" exposition.
+The workshop "Toy for the City" took place on July 4 at the National Centre RUSSIA as part of the educational programme of the exposition "The Birth of Scale".

 Possibly interesting